 Jumbo screens are the main event here, as well as AMC-crafted cocktails for parents, served up at MacGuffins Bar.
 After the credits, shop in the mall and explore Bass Pro Shops, where the kids can feed the fish.
-For tickets and movie times: www.amctheatres.com
+Tickets & Movie Times

 Cinemark at Coastal Grand Mall

 Kick back in the theatre’s posh leather recliners and relax with extra leg room in the aisle.
 Besides the snack bar standards, mom and dad can order a cold draft beer or glass of wine.
 Afterwards, go shopping in the mall!
-For tickets and movie times: www.cinemark.com
+Tickets & Movies Times

 The Market Common is a hip urban village with a 14-theater venue showing all the latest blockbusters.
 After the movie, head across the street to Barnes & Noble to pick out a good beach read or head out to one of the great eateries just around the corner.
 Tickets & Movies Times

 Visit Ripley’s Aquarium

 Looking for something to do when it’s raining in Myrtle Beach?
 Bring the kids and head over to Ripley’s Aquarium – one of Broadway at the Beach’s hottest attractions.
-Dive right into this underwater adventure located at Broadway at the Beach.
+Dive right into this underwater adventure and play with the sea creatures.
 Spend the afternoon maneuvering through the aquarium’s Dangerous Reef, where thousands of fish (including sharks) swim overhead.
 They also have a new penguin exhibit, a sloth exhibit opening in 2023, jelly fish zone, and live mermaid shows.

-This isn’t your grandpa’s rundown bowling alley.
-The ambiance ranks high on the cool factor, with sleek, high-class lanes, a full bar featuring craft beers, specialty cocktails and a menu serving up plates like hummus, seared tuna and gourmet burgers.
-The kids will have a blast playing ski-ball and pop-a-shot basketball in the indoor arcade.
-Read our full review of 710 Bowling Alley here.
+These aren’t your grandpa’s rundown bowling alleys.
+The ambiance ranks high on the cool factor, with sleek, high-class lanes, full bars featuring craft beers, specialty cocktails and a menu serving up plates like hummus, seared tuna and gourmet burgers.
+The kids will have a blast playing in the indoor arcades or with the old school board games.

 Located at 2200 N Oak St, Myrtle Beach, SC

 Do your kids have rainy day energy to burn?
-Book an hour (or two) at this “Ultimate Trampoline Park” to get their wiggles out.
-They can play dodgeball in one of the open jump arenas, dunk a basketball in the slam dunk zone, climb a rock wall or just jump and flip the entire time.
+Book an hour (or two) at these exciting trampoline parks in Myrtle Beach to get their wiggles out.
+They can play dodgeball in one of the open jump arenas, dunk a basketball in the slam dunk zone, climb, or just jump and flip the entire time.
 Who said staying indoors for the day can’t be fun?